Decolonizing Assessments

 I felt overwhelmed and I phoned a friend, Elisa Baniassad (who leads our Centre for Teaching and Learning Technology).
 In her perfect Elisa way, she eloquently summarized what I could not articulate in my head:

 And that was it.
 By offering unrestricted significant options for students to demonstrate their learning with pride, we can systematically remove some of the punishment protocols that are embedded in our processes.
-At the same time, we are able to centre ourselves as learners of the knowledge systems that our students bring to us.
+Several students in this class submitted projects highlighting trees from their home countries or regions, reinforcing their feeling of belonging, emphasizing that their prior knowledge matters, and inviting a sharing of knowledge with a spirit of humility.
+By doing so, we are able to centre ourselves as learners of the knowledge systems that our students bring to us.

-“We have inherited and benefitted from our current systems of harm”
+“We have inherited and benefited from our current systems of harm”

 Will Valley, West Coast Teaching Excellence Award recipient, 2024